-No need to panic in a situation like that, though.
+There’s no need to panic in situations like that.
 Simple, innocent mistakes aren’t likely to trigger a tax audit.
-Typically, you’ll have the opportunity to correct your mistake so your return can be processed.
+Typically, you’ll have the opportunity to correct your mistake so that your return can be processed.

-It can be much better to e-file your tax return, as more and more people are doing, rather than by mailing in a paper copy, because gaffes are easier to fix electronically.
+Rather than mailing in a paper copy, e-filing your tax return, as more and more people are doing, is often a better option because gaffes are easier to fix electronically.

 Why do people get audited?

-Such inadvertent mistakes aren’t viewed or treated the same way as tax return information that could be a sign of a bigger problem: potential tax fraud.
+Inadvertent or innocent mistakes aren’t viewed or treated the same way as tax-return information that could be a sign of potential tax fraud.

 The IRS is on the lookout for information on returns that simply doesn’t add up.
 Tax audits can be random, or they could be initiated by auditors who want to take a closer look at the tax forms you’ve filed.

 Information that’s out of the ordinary tends to catch the eye of an auditor.
-The IRS might be comparing your returns to tax filers who are similar to you, to look for inconsistencies.
-Or if your taxes intersect with another filer’s—such as if you’ve had business or investment transactions with someone else—the IRS may want to ensure all that information squares up and no tax evasion is occurring.
+For example, the IRS might be comparing your returns to tax filers who are similar to you and looking for inconsistencies.
+Or, if your taxes intersect with another filer’s—if you’ve had business or investment transactions with someone else—the IRS may want to ensure that all your information squares up and no tax evasion is occurring.

-A tax audit could be conducted by mail, or online, or by an IRS agent visiting you.
-However the audit occurs, the process takes up time you probably don’t have to spare, so it’s best to take care to ensure you’re filing accurate tax forms from the start.
+A tax audit can be conducted by mail, online or by an IRS agent visiting you.
+However the audit occurs, the process takes up time you probably don’t have to spare, so it’s best to take a few simple precautions to ensure you’re filing accurate tax forms.

 4 tax audit triggers to avoid

-Here are four red flags you should watch out for on your tax returns this year to minimize the likelihood of triggering an IRS audit:
+Here are four red flags you should watch out for on your tax returns to minimize the likelihood of triggering an IRS audit.

 1. Your numbers don’t match up

-An examination or audit may be triggered when reported income or deductions don’t match up with the documents the IRS has on file—in your W-2s, 1099s, 1098s and so forth.
+An examination or audit may be triggered when reported income or deductions don’t match up with the documents the IRS has on file—your W-2s, 1098s, 1099s and so forth.

 2. You include self-reported information

-For example, if you simply estimate that you gave as much to charity this year as you did last year without really checking and adding up your receipts, that self-reported tax deduction could be removed, at least in part, upon examination.
+For example, if you simply estimate that you gave as much to charity this year as you did last year without adding up your receipts, that self-reported tax deduction could be removed, at least in part, upon examination.

 3. Your records aren’t 100% accurate

-“Contemporaneous” means keeping your records of your taxable income and expenses as you go along, rather than waiting until the end of the year and trying to reconstruct everything.
-Or worse, putting records together after you receive an IRS notice.
-And, of course, you should keep receipts for everything.
+Record-keeping is essential for outside income from part-time jobs and tutoring, and the best method of all is contemporaneous record-keeping.
+“Contemporaneous” means keeping records of your taxable income and expenses as you go along, rather than waiting until the end of the year and trying to reconstruct everything—or, worse, putting records together after you receive an IRS notice.
+Of course, you should keep receipts for everything.

 If you have good records and backup documents, an examination can be fairly painless.
-You simply supply the information requested to the IRS, any necessary adjustments are made, and everybody is happy.
+You simply supply the information requested to the IRS, any necessary adjustments are made, and everybody is happy (or at least not miserable).

 4. You fudge some numbers and hope no one notices

-Occasional income from tutoring, for instance, whether paid in cash or check, won’t be spotted by the IRS if you don’t report it.
-“You’re supposed to report all your income, regardless of how you are paid,” Perlman says.
+Occasional income from tutoring, whether paid in cash or by check, won’t be spotted by the IRS if you don’t report it.
+However, you must report all your income, regardless of how you are paid or which services you provide.

 Tax prep tips for NEA members

-Tax software can walk you through the different sections of your tax forms to guide you toward filing it out accurately and completely.
-Review a comparison of tax software options, and check to see what kinds of deals you can find on tax prep programs with the NEA Discount Marketplace.
+Tax software can walk you through the different sections of your tax forms to help you fill them out accurately and completely.
+Review a comparison of tax software options, and check to see what kinds of deals you can find on tax-prep programs with the NEA Discount Marketplace.
 Look under the “Office Supplies” filter and click on “Finance & Tax Prep” to see what deals and cash-back offers are currently available for NEA members.

 If your situation is more complicated, consider paying a professional tax preparer to handle your taxes.